Series 710.2.2AR - School Meals and Unpaid Meal Charges

-2.1 District 196’s goal is to provide nutritious meals to students to promote healthy eating habits and enhance learning as well as maintain the financial integrity of the National School Breakfast and Lunch program and eliminate stigmatization of children who are unable to pay meal charges.
+2.1 District 196’s goal is to provide nutritious meals to students in a respectful manner to promote healthy eating habits and enhance learning as well as maintain the financial integrity of the National School Breakfast and Lunch program and eliminate stigmatization of children who are unable to pay meal charges.

 2.2 District 196 offers breakfast and/or lunch meals that meet state and federal guidelines.

 2.3 Households may apply for free/reduced-price meal benefits anytime during the school year.
 The online application and instructions for how to apply are available on the District 196 website year-round.
 The free/reduced-price meal application is also available by request from the District 196 Food and Nutrition Services Department.
 District 196 distributes detailed instructions on how to apply online during the summer.
 If a household does not qualify for free/reduced price meal benefits, it may reapply for meal benefits anytime during the school year if it experiences a decrease in household income, an increase in the size of the household, experiences unemployment, has a newly placed foster child or is approved for the Supplemental Nutrition Assistance Program (“SNAP,” formerly Food Stamps), the Minnesota Family Investment Program (“MFIP”) or Food Distribution Program on Indian Reservations (“FDPIR”) benefits.

 2.4 A summary of this regulation will be given to the households of enrolled students on an annual basis.